John P. Newbury

 John Newbury began forging his career in fly tying and fishing at the age of 14 when he was hired to tie flies on a commercial basis for a small Colorado town sporting goods outfitter.
 That same summer, John started guiding wade trips along the small trout streams on the Front Range of the Rockies.

-Since relocating back to Colorado in 2014, John continues to modify his tactical nymphing approach and design of new fly patterns.
+Since relocating back to Colorado in 2014, John continues to modify his tactical nymphing approach and designing new fly patterns.
 Apart from making the endeavor of fly-fishing more enjoyable for his guests, John is currently completing his first fly tying book, drawing from his more than 40 years of experience in the field, uniquely combining his skills as a designer, photographer, scientist, and writer.